NotMikeDEV/MegaLAN2/README.md

 **Project Status: Under development.** Not live yet.
 # [MegaLAN2](https://megalan.app/)
-MegaLAN is a peer to peer VPN client for creating adhoc full mesh VPN networks.
+MegaLAN is a peer to peer VPN client for creating adhoc Virtual LANs.

-Users can create private or public VLANs.
-Clients then connect to these VLANs using a virtual network interface adaptor which provides a virtual ethernet network for communication between hosts.
+Users can create private or public LANs.
+Users can then join these networks within seconds.
+Virtual LANs appear as a virtual network interface, which simulates an extra ethernet connection between devices.

+Do you need to use an application that only works between hosts on the same LAN?
+File Sharing, Gaming, Media Streaming, etc.

 Many older games require that users be on a shared LAN for local multiplayer functionality, sometimes using protocols such as IPX.
-These applications will operate over a MegaLAN VLAN without users needing to set up their own VPN servers or coordinate creating connections to each other using potentially dynamic IP addresses.
-MegaLAN should also be suitable for any other scenarios where a direct ethernet connection is needed between multiple users over the Internet.
+These applications will operate over MegaLAN without users needing to set up their own servers or coordinate creating connections to each other using potentially dynamic IP addresses.

+MegaLAN should be suitable for most scenarios where a direct LAN connection is needed between multiple users over the Internet.

 User and VLAN management is handled by a redundant cloud platform, but VLANs are hosted directly by clients using peer to peer communications to send traffic directly between nodes.
 VLAN traffic does not pass through the server.